Ticket FAQs

 Give the gift of rock!
 Purchase a gift certificate and it can be redeemed for tickets anytime online.

 College students, first responders, military personnel, and Northeast Ohio residents within zip codes that begin with 440, 441, 442 or 443 can buy discounted tickets online in advance.
 Be sure to bring a valid ID to receive your discounted admission.
 Residents of the City of Cleveland receive free admission through our CLE VIP program.
+The Rock & Roll Hall of Fame does not offer a senior discount.

 We highly recommend you buy tickets only for a date you know you want to visit.
 You can even purchase tickets the morning of your visit with no additional fees.
 All tickets are non-refundable.
 We get it though – things come up.
-Contact us by emailing [email protected], calling (216) 781-7625, or bring your original tickets to our staff at the main entrance and we can help you with the exchange.
-Timeslots may sell out quick so we recommend that you contact us in advance of your visit date to guarantee your preferred visit entry time.
+Contact us by emailing info@rockhall.org, calling (216) 781-7625, or bring your original tickets to our staff at the main entrance and we can help you with the exchange.
+Time slots may sell out quick so we recommend that you contact us in advance of your visit date to guarantee your preferred visit entry time.

 If you can’t find your email ticket confirmation email in any inbox, let our staff know when you arrive and we’ll be able to help you out.
 Make sure you know what email you used to purchase the tickets and bring a valid ID.